Moving Away from Interbank Overnight Rates (IBORs) to Better Rate Benchmarks

 Hedging is another side of the risk management process that will be impacted.
 Several common hedging instruments such as swaps and forwards currently have the floating leg rate referencing LIBOR.
 With their discontinuation, questions around the availability and liquidity of alternative hedging instruments could arise, and hedging strategies may be impaired.

 In order to have fully functional markets for instruments referencing the replacement rates, market liquidity and demand for such instruments must grow from their current, relatively low levels.
 In the U.S., this has been the focus of the Alternative Reference Rates Committee (ARRC), a group of private-market participants convened by the Federal Reserve Board and the New York Fed to help ensure a successful transition from U.S. dollar LIBOR to SOFR.
 The European Central Bank, the Bank of England and the private market participant groups they chair are pushing in the same direction, but incentives to leave well-established rates and practices and embark in costly reorganizations may vary.
-A potential scenario that could arise at the end of 2021 is that LIBOR is discontinued and no liquid markets exist for all the currently available instruments referencing LIBOR.

 It remains to be seen to what extent existing contracts for products referencing LIBOR adequately account for the possibility that LIBOR may be discontinued.
 While regulators and practitioners recognise that solid fallback language is needed to ensure that legal, regulatory and economic issues do not affect vast ranges of contracts in the balance sheet of financial institutions, the degree to which such fallback language is included in contracts, and to which counterparties are aware of it, is not clear.